fa08c/shadowsocks/CONTRIBUTING.md

 You must issue it from your local repo root:

-    # pwd
+    $ pwd
     /path/to/your/shadowsocks

 The command is `.jenkins.sh`.
 Invoke like this:

-    # ./.jenkins.sh
+    $ ./.jenkins.sh

+Note that we are running `.jenkins.sh` as a normal user.

-Note that `.jenkins.sh` does not stop when the first failure occurs.
-Instead, it runs through all tests.
+Be aware that `.jenkins.sh` does not stop when the first failure occurs.
+Instead, it runs through all tests and reports all failures.

 ### Special tests